 source ('https://raw.githubusercontent.com/zdealveindy/anadat-r/master/scripts/NumEcolR2/cleanplot.pca.R') par (mfrow = c(1,2)) cleanplot.pca (PCA, scaling = 1) cleanplot.pca (PCA, scaling = 2)

 The left figure is for scaling 1 (focus on distances among plots), the right one for scaling 2 (focus on the correlation among species/variables, which is reflected in the angle of particular vectors).
-The circle in the left figure is so called circle of equilibrium contribution - the variables with vectors longer than the radius of the circle could be interpreted with confidence as important for given combination of axes 2).
+The circle in the left figure is a so-called circle of equilibrium contribution - the variables with vectors longer than the radius of the circle could be interpreted with confidence as important for a given combination of axes 2).
 In this case, first axis represents so-called poor-rich gradient3).

 What if we did not standardise the variables?